Azure/AKS-Construction/docs/RepoCoreIacWorkflows.md

-# Creating CI
+# Repository Core IaC Workflows

 This document walks through the setup of the Azure resources needed to create the 3 core CI/CD workflows that run in this repo.

-The intended audience is maintainers of this repository.
+The intended audience is maintainers of this repository, in the scenario where we need to reimplement the dependencies for the workflows.

 1. Starter cluster workflow
 2. Private cluster workflow